Ericsson/CodecheckerVSCodePlugin/README.md

 * Output folder: The output folder where the CodeChecker analysis files are stored.
   * `codechecker.backend.outputFolder`, default value: `${workspaceFolder}/.codechecker`
+* Executable path: Path to the CodeChecker executable.
+(Can be an executable in the PATH.)
+  * `codechecker.executor.executablePath`, default value: `codechecker`
+* Arguments: Additional arguments to CodeChecker.
+  The command `CodeChecker: Show full command line` shows the resulting command line.
+  * `codechecker.executor.arguments`, default value: *(empty)*
+* Thread count: CodeChecker's thread count - leave empty to use all threads.
+  * `codechecker.executor.threadCount`, default value: *(empty)*
+* Run on save: Controls auto-run of CodeChecker on saving a file.
+  * `codechecker.executor.runOnSave`, default value: `on`

 ## Development